39.4. Timing

 4.3

-Subregulation 7.1(2) provides for the final date for the registration of a trade mark to be extended (without fee) by either a prescribed court or the Administrative Appeals Tribunal, if there are proceedings relating to the trade mark before them at the time.
+Subregulation 7.1(2) provides for the final date for the registration of a trade mark to be extended (without fee) by either a prescribed court or the Administrative Review Tribunal, if there are proceedings relating to the trade mark before them at the time.

 4.4